khaledk2/leb-beta/docs/_build/html/_sources/user_guide/jobs.rst.txt

 When a job has been successfully processed, 2 blue icons will appear in the table cells under the "Upload to Warwick EnteroBase" and "Download" columns for the job row.
 These icons can be clicked to upload the results of the job to the Central EnteroBase at Warwick and download the results to local storage respectively.

-Note: The page must be refreshed to update the statuses, we intend to implement live-updating callback in the future.
+Note: The page must be refreshed to update the statuses, we intend to implement a live-updating callback in the future.

 .. figure:: ../images/jobs.png
    :align: center